Tuesday, November 25, 2014

 Angels We Have Heard on High (Relient K).
 2207 Klattenhoff Drive.

-- Wagon Hitch Cove - This street in southwest Austin was recommended by a reader, but we were unable to find any information online.
-Let us know how the lights look if you go!
+- Wagon Hitch Cove - This street in southwest Austin was recommended by several readers.
+See a preview of the lights here.

 - Willis Littlefield’s house -- Willis has been decorating his Clarksville home since 1998.
-Traditionally, he has welcomed kids to interact with his display, including animatronic Santas galore, starting mid-December.
+He welcomes kids to interact with his display, including animatronic Santas galore, starting mid-December.
 FREE.
 1611 West 12th Street.

 - River of Lights -- December 6-31, from 6-9 p.m.
 The River of Lights features 120 lighted displays and music.
 The trail continues all the way down the Lower Colorado River to Ferry Park, about a half mile.
 FREE.
 Fisherman's Park, 1200 Willow St.